 The sessions are about having fun and celebrating creativity - but, also, about encouraging children to question the way they write and think how they can get the most out of the words they use to convey their wonderful ideas.
 I always stress that writing - like football or ballet - takes practice to get right … That’s part of the joy of doing it well.

-Alongside my funny picture books and fast-paced comic chapter books, I have written lots of high interest/low ability books to aid struggling readers (esp 7 -12 yr old boys) and am happy to talk about my own dyslexia.
+Alongside my funny picture books and fast-paced comic chapter books, I have revisited much-loved classics for slightly older children such as Black Beauty and The Railway Children.
+I have developed new stories inspired by the originals, exploring the Victorian era and WW2 in my versions (which can fit well with classroom history topics).
+I also have written lots of high interest/low ability books to aid struggling readers (esp 7 -12 yr old boys) and am happy to talk about my own dyslexia.

 At other end of scale, very happy to stretch Year 5/6 and G&T groups from my background teaching Drama/English Lit at Universities.

 DetailsPreferred age range:

 3 - 12 year olds (Also students/adults keen on writing for Children/writing skills)

 No of sessions per day:

 Happy to fit as many 45 min sessions in as timetable allows.
 Do not need long breaks other than time for lunch!